The Edward Cadbury Charitable Trust

 The trust operates a single rolling grant program:

-- One-off grants awarded for specific projects or purposes
+- One-off grants awarded for a specific purpose or part of a project

 - Applications accepted year-round on a rolling basis